ctfs/write-ups-2016/ncl-ctf-preseason-2016/Network Traffic Analysis/Network-Traffic-Analysis-FTP-160/README.md

 __What file does the anonymous user download?__

-Once again, back in the TPC stream, at stream 4 - we see that someone is logging in as anonymous.
+Once again, back in the TPC stream, on stream 4 - we see that someone is logging in as anonymous.
 The file name that we need for our answer is used with the __RETR__ command.

 <a href="https://jhalon.github.io/images/ncl-ftp4.png"><img src="https://jhalon.github.io/images/ncl-ftp4.png"></a>